sikh09/Medaka-pituitary-scRNA-seq/README.md

 * I ended up with 3804 cells, 18660 genes in sample 2

 #### Downstream Analysis:
-xxxx.R is used for normalization, initial clustering and sub-clustering
+3_Downstream_analysis.R is used for normalization, initial clustering and sub-clustering, final clustering,DE gene, heatmap and ballon plot